fbpx

 Day 1

-This route can be started midday, or you can get an earlier start
+This route can be started midday, or you can get an earlier start.

 1. Reykjavík

-3. Fjöruborðið for dinner
+3. Dinner at Fjöruborðið

-• This seaside restaurant is known for langoustines, and it was one of our most memorable meals in Iceland!
+• This seaside restaurant is known for langoustines, and it was one of our most memorable meals in Iceland.
 Definitely put this on your itinerary if you love seafood like we do!

 4. Kerið Crater at sunset